 Once submitted, your application and proposed constitution will be reviewed by the Student Organization Recognition Committee (SORC), which meets at least once a month between September and April.
 You will be asked to appear before the committee to present your application and rationale, demonstrate familiarity with university policies, and to answer questions from the committee.
 After the presentation, SORC will make a recommendation to the Director of Student Leadership Development on the proposed recognition.
 The Office of Student Leadership Development will provide final notification to the group on status of the application via email.

-To reactivate a dormant but previously recognized organization, contact Anne Arseneau, Director of Student Leadership Development (757)221-3300 or ([[leadership]]).
+To reactivate a dormant but previously recognized organization, contact Anne Arseneau, Director of Student Leadership Development at (757)221-3300 or [[leadership]].

 Graduate groups seeking recognition should contact the governing student body of their individual school (Graduate Education Association, Graduate Student Association Arts and Sciences or Master of Business Association, School of Marine Science Graduate Association or Student Bar Association).

 Student Organization Recognition Committee Composition